Career Definition for a Computer Technologist

 Computer network architects analyze and develop small- and large-area data communications systems, such as those found in homes or cities.
-Undergraduates can begin planning for a career by pursuing majors in computer science, information technology (IT) or a relevant engineering science.
-According to the BLS, this is a field growing faster than average, with a 9% increase in jobs nationwide expected between 2014 and 2024.
-Median salaries for computer networks are relatively high, with those employed in May 2015 earning $100,240 per year.
+Undergraduates can begin planning for a career by pursuing majors in computer science, information technology (IT) or relevant engineering science.
+According to the BLS, this is a field growing as fast as the average with a 5% increase in jobs nationwide expected between 2019 and 2029.
+Median salaries for computer networks are relatively high, with those employed in May 2019 earning $112,690 per year.

 Database administrators assess client needs and use computer software to develop accessible and secure collections of customer-related, financial or other types of information.
 They may specialize in application or system database administration.
 From 2019-2029, employment opportunities for database administrators are expected to grow by a faster than average rate of 10%, as reported by the BLS.
 As of May 2019, database administrators were paid median annual salaries of $93,750.